Getting in the Heads of Data Center Tenants

 To do this a broker needs to conduct a deep dive into each tenant’s requirements.
 Only then can a broker provide tailored and informed solutions that drive real and impactful results.

 Further, people may assume that all data centers are alike, Bond said, but that couldn’t be further from the truth.
-Just like a mom-and-pop barber has differing needs from a large department store hair salon, he pointed out, data centers are exponentially different in their needs as well.
+Just like a mom-and-pop barber has differing needs from a large department store hair salon, data centers are exponentially different in their needs as well, he pointed out.
 Brokers need to understand these different requirements to truly fulfill their role.

 For Bond, it takes skills from multiple disciplines to be a great data center broker—from being a good land broker and understanding highly complex leases to learning varying degrees of scope and keeping up with new tech—you have to be able to do it all.